MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsCreateProcess.md

 |`result`| Optional, receives an error document on failures sto start the process.
 It is the caller's responsibility to release the return buffer using `LocalFree`|
 |    |    |

-The function returns `S_OK` on success. `HRESULT` error code for failures to create the file.
+The function returns `S_OK` on success. `HRESULT` error code for failures to create the process.

 ## Remarks
 This function starts a process in a compute system.